mohd14shoeb/PerfectAPIClient/README.md

 ```

 ### Should fail on bad response status
-By overriding the `shouldFailOnBadResponseStatus()` function you can decide if the `APIClient` should evaluate the result as a failure if the response status code is`>= 300` and `< 200`.
+By overriding the `shouldFailOnBadResponseStatus()` function you can decide if the `APIClient` should evaluate the result as a failure if the response status code is`>= 300` or `< 200`.
 The default implementation returns `true` which results that an response with an bad response status code will lead to an `APIClientResult` of type `failure`.

 ```swift
 public func shouldFailOnBadResponseStatus() -> Bool {